slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On college

-> *'The purpose of high education is first and foremost to meet people and build relationships.'*
+> *'The purpose of high education is first and foremost to meet people and build relationships.' -- my teacher*

 A college education can help you make a living, self-education can make you a fortune.